Stakely/stakely-docs/docs/staking-api/ethereum/signing.md

 ### Signing with Ethers JS using a Private Key:

-This approach uses Ethereum JavaScript libraries such as Web3.js to sign transactions locally with a private key.
+This approach uses Ethereum JavaScript libraries to sign transactions locally with a private key.

 The crafted transaction payload returned by the API is passed to the signer, which produces a valid Ethereum signature.
 The resulting signed transaction can then be broadcast to the network.